MayaDataAnalyst/King-County-House-Price-Prediction---XGBoost-ANN-KNN/README.md

 | zipc_income       | ZIP code-level household median income                                                        | Continuous      |
 | zipc_bsc_rate     | ZIP code-level percentage of the population with a bachelor’s degree or higher                | Continuous (%)  |
 | zipc_poverty_rate | ZIP code-level percentage of families below the poverty line                                  | Continuous (%)  |

+---
+---

+# **RECOMMENDATIONS FOR FUTURE WORK**

+As stated earlier, in addition to house-specific features, this project incorporated the following ZIP code-level characteristics when developing the machine learning models:

+- **Median household income**
+- **Percentage of families below the poverty line**
+- **Percentage of the population with a bachelor’s degree or higher**

+However, other potentially valuable ZIP code- or area-specific features (**such as access to public transit, availability of amenities, and school quality**) were not available.
+Although this limitation was partially accounted for through target-encoded 'zipcode', adding such additional features could further enhance predictive accuracy. **Future work is therefore recommended to integrate richer geographic and socioeconomic data sources.**

+Another promising direction is to apply **prediction models with spatial effects**, such as **conditional autoregressive (CAR)** or **multi-level hierarchical** models.
+These models assume that properties located within the same geographical unit (e.g., ZIP code, municipality, area) often share similar spatial and sociodemographic characteristics.
+I have previously applied and published such spatial prediction models in the context of road crash prediction (see Hosseinpour et al. (2018), Hosseinpour et al. (2021) for more details). **Incorporating spatial dependencies into machine learning models could further enhance their predictive performance.**

+Finally, the dataset used in this project covered house sales from 2014–2015.
+To validate and strengthen the findings, **future projects should apply the ML prediction models applied in this work to more recent data.**

+---

+# **REFERENCES**

+Campesato, O. (2023).
+Python 3 and Feature Engineering.

+Galli, S. (2020).
+Python feature engineering cookbook.
+Packt Publishing.

+Hosseinpour, M., Sahebi, S., Zamzuri, Z. H., Yahaya, A. S., & Ismail, N. (2018).
+Predicting crash frequency for multi-vehicle collision types using multivariate Poisson-lognormal spatial model: A comparative analysis. *Accident Analysis & Prevention, 118*, 277–288.
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S0001457518301878)

+Hosseinpour, M., Madsen, T. K. O., Olesen, A. V., & Lahrmann, H. (2021).
+An in-depth analysis of self-reported cycling injuries in single and multiparty bicycle crashes in Denmark. *Journal of Safety Research, 77*, 114–124.
+[Link](https://www.sciencedirect.com/science/article/abs/pii/S0022437521000244)

+Müller, A. C., & Guido, S. (2016).
+Introduction to machine learning with Python: A guide for data scientists.
+O’Reilly Media.